 For more information, please see Appliance Administration: Restrict Accounts, Networks, and Ports, Set Up Syslog, Enable Login Agreement, Reset Admin Account.

 Enable client-side emails for support and presentation invitations

 When enabled, representatives can send support and presentation invitation emails from a local email client, such as Outlook.
 These emails are sent using the representative’s email account.
 The representative can view and modify the email, if desired.

 Enable server-side emails for support invitations

-If enabled, representatives can send support invitation emails from the Secure Remote Access Appliance rather than their local email client.
+If enabled, representatives can send support invitation emails from the B Series Appliance rather than their local email client.
 A dialog prompts the representative to specify the email recipient.
 The representative cannot preview or modify the subject or body of the email.
 The email address from which server-side emails are sent can be customized per portal from the Public Portals > Customer Client page, or the address specified on the Management > Email Configuration page can be used.

 For more information see Generate a Session Key to Start a Support Session at .

 SMS Gateway URL